 - Arrow quiver quick-detach system is reliable and does not jam.
 The screws used to fix the quiver mount also do not loosen after every few shots, and you’ll only need to tighten them once in a few weeks.

 - The crossbow does have an anti-dry fire system, which isn’t always the case in this price range.
-See what other safety features it has.
+See on Amazon.com what other features it has.

 - Foot stirrup is large and you’ll have no issues with it slipping while cocking the crossbow, as long as you keep your foot deep enough inside it.